Make sure your idea or initiative fits the definition of a project, as follows:

 The Software/Systems Development Life Cycle is a methodology that forms the framework for planning and controlling the creation, testing, and delivery of an information system.
-More specifically, the SDLC process is composed of a number of clearly defined and distinct work phases which are used by information technology resources, such as systems engineers and systems developers to plan for, design, build, test, and deliver information systems.
-The SDLC is about quality, consistency and product delivery in the realization of a product's requirements.
+More specifically, the SDLC process is composed of a number of clearly defined and distinct work phases that are used by information technology resources, such as systems engineers and systems developers, to plan for, design, build, test, and deliver information systems.
+The SDLC is about quality, consistency, and product delivery in the realization of a product's requirements.
 In recent years, SDLC methodology has been modified to become more streamlined and less "waterfall" based, with the popular Agile approach being one example.

-* "The SDLC is *NOT* a Project Management Methodology" by Paul R. Williams (external link)
+* "The SDLC is *NOT* a Project Management Methodology" by Paul R. Williams

 Statement of Work (SOW)

 A Statement of Work (SOW) is an optional input to a Project Charter.
-It is a document that provides the business need and an overview of the qualities/characteristics of intended deliverables/products the project would provide.
+It is a document that describes the business need and an overview of the qualities/characteristics of intended deliverables/products that the project would provide.
 The SOW also describes what is and is NOT included in the project.
 The Project Manager coordinates creation of the SOW, but most of the content comes from the business project sponsor and business owner.

 The Project Charter is a formal document that authorizes the project and gives the project manager the authority to spend the project budget.
 It is required for UIT-managed projects.
 The Project Charter defines the project's business case, scope, goals, metrics of project success, major milestones, and high-level risks.
 It identifies the key stakeholders and the project team members, including the roles and responsibilities of each.
 The Project Manager coordinates creation of the charter, but most of the content comes from the business project sponsor and business owner.